-- Pre heat the oven to 220C and get your rice on the go.
+- Preheat the oven to 200C and get your rice on the go.

 - Heat a splash of olive oil in a large non-stick frying pan, remove 4 thighs and shake off as much of the marinade as possible.
-Fry skin side down until golden, flip and lightly brown the other side.
+Fry the skin side down until golden, flip and lightly brown the other side.

 - Wipe the pan down if it has burned bits on the bottom and repeat this for the remaining 4 thighs.

 - In a large casserole dish with a lid (or a roasting tray with foil) drizzle over the Worcestershire sauce.
 Place the chicken pieces on top.
 Pour over the marinade from the bag and spread it evenly over the chicken.
-Pace in the hot oven and roast with the lid / foil on for 15 minutes.
-Remove the lid and roast for a further 10 minutes.
+Pace in the hot oven and roast with the lid/foil on for 15 minutes.
+Remove the lid and roast for a further 10-15 minutes.